Eschatology: Islam

 Muslims believe there are three periods before the Day of Judgment with some debate as to whether the periods could overlap.

 Sunni

 Sunnis believe the dead will then stand in a grand assembly, awaiting a scroll detailing their righteous deeds, sinful acts and ultimate judgment.
-Prophet Muhammad will be the first to be resurrected.
+Muhammad will be the first to be resurrected.
 Punishments will include adhab, or severe pain and embarrassment, and khizy or shame.
 There will also be a punishment of the grave between death and the resurrection.
 Several Sunni scholars explain some of the signs metaphorically.

 The signs of the coming end time are divided into major and minor signs:

 Following the second period, the third is said to be marked by the ten major signs known as alamatu's-sa'ah al- kubra (The major signs of the end).
 They are as follows: